gvwilson/sdxpy/src/check/index.md

 whose keys are node names and whose values are sets containing the names of those nodes' children.
-Each time it encounters a node, the function adds its children's names to the appropriate set and then calls itself:
+Each time it encounters a node, the function adds the names of the child nodes to the appropriate set and then calls itself once for each child to collect their children:

 [% inc file="contains.py" keep="recurse" %]